tezos/tezos/docs/introduction/various.rst

 Manager extension
 <https://chrome.google.com/webstore/detail/ledger-manager/beimhnaefocolcplfimocfiaiefpkgbf>`_
 on a Chrome browser.
-On Linux makes sure you correctly set up your `udev` rules as explained `here <https://github.com/obsidiansystems/ledger-app-tezos#udev-rules-linux-only>`_.
+On Linux make sure you correctly set up your `udev` rules as explained `here <https://github.com/obsidiansystems/ledger-app-tezos#udev-rules-linux-only>`_.
 Connect your ledger, unlock it and go the dashboard.
 In the Ledger Manager enable `developer items` in the bottom right,